PART 31: PAST MEETS FUTURE

 “Then what’s the pocket watch for?”
 Chartreuse wondered, pointing at it through the open top of the device.

-“Oh, that’s my contribution!”
-Carrie said, shifting to lean eagerly against the table next to Chartreuse.
+“Oh, that’s my idea,” Carrie said, smiling as she leaned against the table next to Chartreuse.
 “It belongs to my family, and it’s going to display the actual time of arrival.”

-“I found the machine back in September,” Carrie asserted.
+“I found the machine back in September,” Carrie revealed.

 “I did most of the initial work that month,” Frank added.
 “Though have been collecting coins for a few years.”